Køkken upgrade på budget

 The inspiration here is divided into 4 parts: table top, cabinet doors, handles and wall paint.

-All in all, our upgrade cost DKK 1726 DKK which translates to just about 232 EUR or 240 USD.
+All in all, our upgrade cost DKK 1726.

 Kitchen elements

 We washed down the entire kitchen to ensure the best possible adhesion of the paint.
 The cabinet doors and drawers are laminate, so we lightly sanded them with the eccentric sander to ensure even better grip for the paint.
 Next, the whole thing got a layer of adhesive primer.
 To make sure it adhered well, we took a sharp object and tried to scratch.
 If you manage to scratch, you either have to sand more or wash down better.
-When the adhesive primer was dry, we began the painting work.
+When the staple primer was dry, we began the painting work.
 All the parts got 2 coats.
+We just have to check the color of the cabinets.
+The color on the bucket is said to be identical to the color we have in the hallway, and therefore on the stripes in the arch, but no one seems to jump on it.
+It is a more greenish beige called LIGHT 2C.
+The cabinet color is a lighter beige.

 Grip